rladies/rladiesguide/content/organization/tech/accounts/index.en.md

 in the R-Ladies organizers slack, which includes both requests to access or support related questions.

-1. Request access to Posit Cloud for your event by submitting this [airtable form](https://airtable.com/app9vLIWRZAaH2D1Y/shrRFZO7zRNtSrkda) with the following information:
+1. Request access to Posit Cloud for your event by submitting the [Posit Cloud Request  form](https://rladies.org/form/posit-cloud-request) with the following information:

 * Name of the R-Ladies chapter hosting the event.